CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: "Information about trying out Cortex for the first time."
+description: "Information about trying out Cortex Innovation for the first time."
 weight: 60
 ---

 # {{< param title >}}

+This guide describes how to try out a new Innovation installation to make sure it is working.
+Please ensure that [Setup Gateway][] has been completed before starting this installation.

 ## Test Debugging Flows